ZecHub/zechub/site/usingzec/wallets.md

 # Intro to Zcash Wallets

-Wallets allow you to receive and spend ZEC.
+Wallets allow you to receive and spend Zcash.
 Some also support encrypted memos.
 Only you should have access to your wallet.

 ---

 ## Mobile Wallets

-Mobile wallets allow you access you Zcash anywhere and on the go
+Mobile wallets allow you access your Zcash anywhere and on the go

 ## Desktop Wallets